-14.2.1 Institutional Review Board Application Related to Participant Concerns in Genetic Research genetic testing results may not provide a direct correlation to a specific risk, test results have the potential to raise concerns.
+14.2.1 Institutional Review Board Application Related to Participant Concerns in Genetic Research Studies that generate information about participants' health risks may provoke anxiety, confusion, damage familial relationships, or compromise insurability and employment opportunities.
+Though genetic testing results may not provide a direct correlation to a specific risk, test results have the potential to raise concerns.
 Investigators play a significant role in minimizing risks or concerns by conducting thorough informed consent and maintaining strict confidentiality when working with genetic information.
 The research application must include a plan for protecting data and specimens during collection, storage, and transit by electronic or ground delivery.
 The risk of psychological harm, such as depression or stigmatization, should be adequately described along with how these risks will be minimized.
 Many genetic studies plan to maintain data for future research purposes.
 When this information is maintained with identifiers, data collection is considered a research registry that requires the following considerations: